kasperjj/LazyJSONBenchmark/README.md

 ## LargeObject Tests

 These tests all use an array containing 1000 copies of a larger object based loosely on the format of the metric data we use at DoubleDutch.
-It generaly looks as follows:
+It generally looks as follows:

 ```javascript
 {